jacekhewko/terraform-github-actions/README.md

 ## Usage

 The most common workflow is to run `terraform fmt`, `terraform init`, `terraform validate`, and `terraform plan` on all of the Terraform files in the root of the repository when a pull request is opened or updated.
+You can also use `terragrunt` instead.
 A comment will be posted to the pull request depending on the output of the Terraform subcommand being executed.
 This workflow can be configured by adding the following content to the GitHub Actions workflow YAML file.

 ```yaml
 name: 'Terraform GitHub Actions'